 Step 4 – Enter the name and address of the seller.

-Step 6 – The purchaser sign and date the certificate and include their address and FEIN (Federal Employer Identification Number).
+Step 6 – The purchaser sign and dates the certificate and includes their address and FEIN (Federal Employer Identification Number).

 Does a Pennsylvania Resale Certificate Expire?

 Most new businesses are set up to file and pay sales and use tax monthly, but depending on the amount of tax collected, your business may have a quarterly or semiannual filing frequency instead.

 Where do I file the Pennsylvania sales tax exemption certificate?

 The exemption certificate is kept on file by the seller and is not filed with the state.

 Sellers are not required to accept resale certificates for tax exempt purchases, however most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, a credit for sales taxes paid will be provided on the Pennsylvania sales tax return.

 What steps should a business take to accept a resale certificate?